grafana/agent/docs/sources/shared/flow/reference/components/loki-server-grpc.md

 headless: true
 ---

-The `grpc` configures the gRPC server.
+The `grpc` block configures the gRPC server.

 The following arguments can be used to configure the `grpc` block.
 Any omitted fields take their default values.